OI-wiki/i18n/docs/intro/common-mistakes.md

 ###  [Undefined behavior](https://en.cppreference.com/w/cpp/language/ub)

--   The array is out of bounds.
-Both count up and down.
+-   The array is out of boundary.
+Either the starting point or ending point.
 (Mostly RE.)

     -   Fail to set the initial value of the loop correctly, leading to the access to the value with index -1.